Non-Abelian entanglement asymmetry in random states

 where $\mu(0) \equiv \lim_{\Vec{\alpha} \to \vec{0}} \mu(\vec{\alpha})$.
 Finally, by applying the standard formulas of Gaussian integrals, we obtain the following result for the average entanglement asymmetry for a semi-simple compact Lie group $G$ in large systems,

 Taking the limit $n\to1$, we find that the von Neumann entanglement asymmetry is

 This is the main result of this work.
 As established in Ref.~\cite{ampc-24} for the $U(1)$ group and in the previous section for $SU(2)$, the entanglement asymmetry of any compact, semi-simple Lie group jumps from zero to a finite value at $\ell_A=L/2$ for large system sizes.
 One can check, using the same arguments that we employed in Sec.~\ref{sec_abelian} for the $U(1)$ group, that the variance of the entanglement asymmetry vanishes in the limit $L\to\infty$.
 Therefore, the result in Eq.~\eqref{avgDSgeneralG} is also the typical entanglement asymmetry.
-In the regime $\ell_A>L/2$, it diverges logarithmically in the subsystem size with a prefactor which only depends on the dimension of the symmetry group considered.
+In the regime $\ell_A>L/2$, it diverges logarithmically in the subsystem size with a prefactor which only depends on the dimension of the group considered.
 The same scaling for the entanglement asymmetry of a compact, semi-simple Lie group has also been established in substantially different contexts.
-For example, it has been observed in the ground state of spin chains (either critical or not) where the symmetry group is completely broken and no continuous subgroups remain as symmetries of the state~\cite{cv-23,fadc-24, lmac-24}.
+Such scaling was found in Refs.~\cite{chmp-20,ch-22} in the vacuum of quantum field theories.
+Other examples include the ground state of spin chains (either critical or not) where the symmetry is completely broken and no continuous subgroups remain as symmetries of the state~\cite{cv-23,fadc-24, lmac-24}.
 Note that in those ground states, the entanglement entropy satisfies either an area-law or grows logarithmically with the subsystem~\cite{afov-08}.
 In our case, instead, the Haar random states exhibit, on average, an extensive entanglement entropy, according to the Page curve~\eqref{eq:page_curve}.
 Therefore, the logarithmic scaling $(\text{dim}\,G/2) \log \ell_A$ is a very universal result that only depends on the way the state breaks the symmetry but not on its entanglement content.